lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 * We don't have `TodoList.Models` namespace
 * and Task model is not defined within this namespace
-* required javascript files and dependencies are not loaded via assets pipeline
+* required JavaScript files and dependencies are not loaded via assets pipeline

 {% codeblock tests results %}
 TodoList.Models.Task